MeDott29/Positional-Token-Linear/README.md

 # Positional Token Linear for Dynamic Weight Extrapolation

 It works (loss go down, loss go down more when more positions).
 Love help testing it.
+Seems likely increasing the parameters of the position transform is a good place to start.

 ```
 @misc{algomancer2024,